Kyytox/Deploy-Django-App-on-Ubuntu-/README.md

 # Deploy-Django-App-on-Ubuntu-
 Hello,
 <br>
-I am a beginner dev, so sorry for the terms used and the possible useless commands
+sorry for the terms used and the possible useless commands
 <br>
 <br>
 <br>